 A little further ahead, Castelfield hub offered light and space

 The wharfs and basins around Castlefield, once a hive of commerce where boats were unloaded at the city warehouses, is now one of the most popular spots in the city, especially in summer where people gather on the towpath and at the bars and restaurants.
 A wedding party posed for photographs.
 I offered my congratulations as I passed.

-A small number of boats are permanently moored ….
+A small cluster of boats is permanently moored ….

 ….where an attractive space is used for outdoor performances and recreation.
 A single practitioner of Tai Chi moved gracefully whilst a group of boys practised skateboard stunts on the steps a short distance away, where my canal walk reached its end.

 We talk a lot about the weather here in the UK.
 We never cease to be amazed at what shouldn’t really surprise us at all, as our weather is nothing if not unpredictable.
 But this year, we have been spoiled.
 Last winter outstayed its welcome, the last snow falling at Easter, but summer – when it arrived – was long and glorious.
 An exceptionally mild and bright autumn followed, dry and unseasonably warm.
 A recent visit to London was on one such day.